 For the safety of everyone, please be advised that all patients, visitors, and staff are required to wear a mask or face covering while inside our facilities to guard against the spread of COVID-19.

-Video Visits are scheduled appointments with your healthcare provider where you connect via the Hennepin Healthcare MyChart mobile app on your smartphone or tablet, or via a camera-enabled laptop or desktop computer browser.
+Video Visits are scheduled appointments with your healthcare provider where you connect via the Hennepin Healthcare MyChart mobile app or Zoom app on your smartphone, tablet, or via camera-enabled laptop or desktop computer browser.
 Throughout the appointment, you will be able to see, hear and speak to your provider and they will be able to do the same with you, similar to how Apple FaceTime and Skype video calls work.

 MyChart e-visits are an easy way to replace a non-urgent clinic appointment or certain urgent care visits and receive quick online care.
 They are available for medical concerns, such as: